 Try some of my favorite lamb recipes from my food blogging friends.

-Recipes by Tara Bench.
+Recipes by Tara Teaspoon.
 Originally published in LHJ 03/09.
 Photography Rita Maas.
 Prop Styling Tiziana Agnello.
 Food Styling Anne Disrude.

 Mary Bench says